variable-chain/variable-cdk-node/docs/config-file/node-config-doc.md

 **Default:** `""`

 **Description:** SettlementBackend indicates where ZKPs are settled.
-It can be "l1" or "beethoven"
+It can be "l1" or "agglayer"

 **Example setting the default value** (""):
 ```